igbelousov/scaledb-deb-package/README.md

 # scaledb-deb-package

-This is completed scaledb deb package excluding scaledb cluster binaries
+This is a partial deb package for ScaleDB ONE cluster.
+It does not have cluster binaries and depends on MariaDB-10.1.8 installation.